beersb/Windows-Backup-Lab/README.md

 ### Tools Used

 - Windows 10
-- Windows Backup and Restore (Windows 2007)
+- Windows 7 Backup and Restore

 ## Steps